yulrizka/yulrizka.github.com/content/cv/_index.md

 Mar 2008 - Jan 2009 (11 months)
 Bandung, Indonesia

-Zamrud Khatilistiwa Techonloy is a software company that develop custom solutions for private companies.
-I started as a junior software developer.
+I started my career as a junior software developer at Zamrud Khatilistiwa Technology.
+This company develops a custom solution for the private sector in which I involved mainly as a programmer.

 **Key technologies**: Javascript (Extjs),  PHP, Java (Spring, DWR, Hibernate), Mysql, Subversion

 Responsibilities:

-* Lead programmer crayonpedia.org.
+* Lead developer crayonpedia.org.
 Customizing  mediawiki engines to create an encyclopedia that follows the national school curriculum.
 * As a developer of financial systems for the local state government.
 * As a developer of administration support systems used by one of the national agencies.
 * Establish policies and software version control systems to enable collaborative development.